gigiyy/gigiyy.github.io/_posts/2023-12-25-swift-mothod.md

 ### Boris

 The Boris process is pivotal in the Swift Method.
-Here, we map relationships between service candidates following those event flows identified in previous steps, utilizing abstracted communication methods (synchronous or asynchronous).
+Here, we map relationships between service candidates following those event flows identified in previous steps, utilizing abstracted communication methods (either synchronous or asynchronous).
 Communication protocols beyond our control are usually marked in black and set aside.

 Here's how you transform events into the first draft of a Boris diagram, based on the first two internal events.
 ![The Beginning of Boris](/assets/images/boris-start.png)